blackink7777/blackink7777/README.md

 ## About Me
-👋 Hi, I'm Shiina Haruto (椎名晴翔), my Japanese name.
+👋 Hello everyone!
+I'm Shiina Haruto (椎名晴翔).
+Btw this is my Japanese name, but it is not my real name.

 ## My Skills
-💻 I'm a passionate developer always eager to learn new technologies.
+💻  I am a passionate developer who loves programming, enjoys challenging myself, and continuously learning new technologies.
 I work with:

 - Node.js
 - TypeScript/JavaScript